-- The Committee on Admissions and Academic Standards will review all circumstances and relevant documentation from faculty and student for the purposes of making a recommendation of deceleration to the Associate Dean for Academic Affairs. - The Chair(s) of the Committee on Admissions and Academic Standards will convey the committee's recommendation to the Associate Dean for Academic Affairs. - The final decision of deceleration will be made by the Associate Dean for Academic Affairs.
-A letter signed by the Associate Dean for Academic Affairs will be sent to the student via their Stony Brook University e-mail.
-The following people will be copied on this e-mail: - Dean - Department Chairperson - Chairperson(s) of the Committee on Admissions and Academic Standards
+- 1. The Committee on Admissions and Academic Standards will review all circumstances and relevant documentation from faculty and student for the purposes of making a recommendation of deceleration to the Associate Dean for Academic Affairs and Strategic Partnerships. - 2.
+The Chair(s) of the Committee on Admissions and Academic Standards will convey the committee's recommendation to the Associate Dean for Academic Affairs and Strategic Partnerships. - 3.
+The final decision of deceleration will be made by the Associate Dean for Academic Affairs and Strategic Partnerships.
+A letter signed by the Associate Dean for Academic Affairs and Strategic Partnerships will be sent to the student via electronic and first class/certified mail, return receipt requested.
+Electronic copies of the letter will be distributed to the following people as appropriate:

-- Program Director
+Department Chairperson

-- Course Instructor
+Course Instructor

-- Course Coordinator

-- Faculty Advisor

-- Coordinator of Student Resources
+Director of Student Resources

-- Director of Clinical Placements
+Director of Clinical Placements

-- Student's File
+Student's File